 What is leptin?
 According to wikipedia, leptin is:

-Leptin (Greek leptos meaning thin) is a 16 kDa protein hormone that plays a key role in regulating energy intake and energy expenditure, including appetite and metabolism
+Leptin (Greek leptos meaning thin) is a 16 kDa protein hormone that plays a key role in regulating energy intake and energy expenditure, including appetite and metabolism.and:

 The absence of a leptin (or its receptor) leads to uncontrolled food intake and resulting obesity.
 Several studies have shown that fasting or following a very-low-calorie diet (VLCD) lowers leptin levels.